 Floors including sub-floors

-Repair category 1 Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Repair category 1

+Notes Floorboards are loose/uneven in places.
+These can be secured prior to redecoration if required.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further

+repair and maintenance work.